erickbytes/restaurant-profit-projector/README.md

 # restaurant-profit-projector
-A breakeven streamlit dashboard for projecting profit scenarios
+A streamlit dashboard for projecting breakeven profit scenarios

+Run the dashboard with this command: `streamlit run breakeven.py`